abhilipsasahoo03/mp3-player-using-python-modules/README.md

 Functionalities:

-Add music files from the folder to create a playlist
+Add music files from the folder to create a playlist.

-Play music
+Play music.

-Pause or Unpause at any given time
+Pause or Unpause at any given time.

 Go to Previous or Next song.